For the sponge

 - 2 tbsp orange juice

 - 150g (5oz) icing sugar, sifted

-A simple, but perfect treat for everyday, this is a cross between a drizzle cake and a Victoria sandwich – a winning combination!
+A simple, but perfect treat for everyday, this recipe from Mary Berry is a cross between a drizzle cake and a Victoria sandwich – a winning combination!
 The crunchy drizzle topping always goes down well.